RoukaVici/LibRoukaVici/README.md

 - `-DTESTS`: Combile test binaries, see Executables section for more info.
 TRUE on Linux, FALSE otherwise by default.
 - `-DBT`: Compile with Bluetooth support.
 TRUE by default
 - `-DVERB`: Compile in verbose mode.
 If set to FALSE, the library will print no log messages to the standard output, only displaying errors on the error output.
 TRUE by default.

+# Project Folders Overview
+- `include/` contains all the public header you might need to interact with the library.
+Just copy them wherever you want AFTER compiling.
+Note that you need to compile using `cmake` in order to generate one of the headers for your platform, `roukavici_export.h`.
+- `lib/` contains RoukaVici's dependencies' sources.
+They're submodules, so if there's nothing there you forgot to initialize the gut submodules.
+- `output/` will contain the compiled libraries and executables.
+Note that test binaries won't be put there since there's a lot of them - they go in the build directory.
+- `src/` contains RoukaVici's source files as well as private headers.
+This is where you'll go if you want to learn more about RoukaVici internals.
+- `test/` contains source files for test files and for the interactive command line.
+- `toolchain/` contains files for cross-platform build (for example, building for Windows on Linux)

 # How to use
 ## C++